 The climatology part provides a palaeoclimatic overview from the Last Glacial Maximum to present-day.
 The focus is on natural and anthropogenic climatic controls on different temporal and spatial scales.
 Topics include the carbon cycle, solar orbital variations, greenhouse warming, and ocean-atmosphere-land feedback mechanisms.
 We study research methods used to investigate archives of past climate changes.
 We discuss and outline possible changes that will occur in Earth's climate within the coming centuries.

-- Have a good understanding of what determines and drives the climate system on Earth today.
+- gain a good understanding of what determines and drives the climate system on Earth today.

-- Have knowledge of the climate changes that has occurred through geological time and a good understanding of the theories that explain them.
+- gain knowledge of the climate changes that has occurred through geological time and a good understanding of the theories that explain them.

-- Have a detailed understanding of the climate changes that took place over the last 10,000 years.
+- gain a detailed understanding of the climate changes that took place over the last 10,000 years.

-- Have a good perception of the latest theories and models for climate change in the future.
+- gain a good perception of the latest theories and models for climate change in the future.

 Recommended previous knowledge